Jon Lee (drummer): Death and aftermath

 Lee died by suicide on 7 January 2002 at his home in Miami, Florida.
 His death was reported two days later on BBC Radio 1's Newsbeat programme.
 It was later reported that four suicide notes were found.

 Lee's funeral took place at St. Mary's Church in Newport on 18 January 2002, where thousands of fans showed up alongside family and friends to pay their own respects.
 Matt Page, Feeder's manager, read "Do Not Stand at My Grave and Weep", as requested by Lee's father.
 Feeder's 1997 single "High" was also played during the ceremony, during which Grant Nicholas gave the following statement:

 Jon had such a taste for life, which makes this whole thing such a mystery to us all.
 He could be the life and soul of any party.
 Yet, quiet, sensitive and understanding to anyone that needed a friendly ear.
 I always felt there was a raging fire in his soul which he channelled into his drumming; showing no fear to anything he put his hand to... hope you are at peace now, Jon boy.
 Forever young.
 Your friend always.

 Feeder decided to continue, with Nicholas saying, "Jon would have wanted us to carry on."
-Later in the year, Grant was interviewed via telephone on BBC Radio One as Feeder were announced as one of the confirmed bands for that year’s Reading and Leeds Festivals.
-In the interview he mentioned that they have recorded ten tracks for a new album, while mentioning that they have been getting along well with their new drummer.
-Grant did not mention any names in the interview.
+Later in the year, Nicholas was interviewed via telephone on BBC Radio One as Feeder were announced as one of the confirmed bands for that year’s Reading and Leeds Festivals.
+In the interview he mentioned that they had recorded ten tracks for a new album, while mentioning that they had been getting along well with their new drummer.
+Nicholas did not mention any names in the interview.
 It was later confirmed after much rumour, that this was the then former Skunk Anansie drummer Mark Richardson who had helped the band out on drum duties for their album Comfort in Sound and their subsequent live performances.

-The band's first official live appearances after Lee's death was at the Reading/Leeds Festivals, as Portsmouth Wedgewood Rooms was a warm-up show.
-The Reading show being the first, saw Grant dedicate "Quick Fade" to "absent friends".
+The band's first official live appearances after Lee's death were at the Reading/Leeds Festivals, as Portsmouth Wedgewood Rooms was a warm-up show.
+The Reading show, being the first, saw Nicholas dedicate "Quick Fade" to "absent friends".
 Thousands of fans turned up, with many being forced to watch outside as the tent went over capacity.
 The South Wales Argus noted the gig as a last ever opportunity for fans to collectively pay their final respects to Lee, having already earlier in the year been invited to attend Lee's funeral.
 Feeder's performance was given a positive review by the newspaper.
 Kerrang! would later give the band a perfect 5/5 score (KKKKK), for the same performance.